FerAiwa/taxi-service/README.md

 ## What´s my goal here?

-With this exercise I`m trying to understand patterns like MVC.
+With this exercise I´m trying to understand patterns like MVC.
 Deep diving in concepts like componentes, modules, and the principle of single responsibility.
 Before going back to bundlers or frameworks...
 I realy want to learn about how to keep my code clean, flexible and scalable."
 This is just a rookie exercise, so there are probably tons of mistakes around.
 If you want to help me, I´m open to suggestions!

-# Upcoming changes (week4)

-Soon some code refactor of the controller part, and probably CSS boosting.

-# Changelog
+## Changelog

-## Latest - 2019/3/11
+### Latest - 2019/3/11

 **Documentation**

 - Added some JSDoc' documentation to the code.

+### Upcoming changes (week4)

+Soon some code refactor of the controller part, and probably CSS boosting.

+### Story
-## Bootcamp Week 3: 2019/3/4 - 2019/3/10
+Bootcamp Week 3: 2019/3/4 - 2019/3/10

-### Features
+#### Features

 - Now Main module behaves diferently if you identify yourself as a 'admin' or a user, displaying diferent controls for the rides table.